Skip to main content

 Facebook and Instagram (Meta)

 How to proceed: Submit a memorialisation or removal request through Facebook's Help Centre.
-You need proof of your relationship and a death certificate.
-A "legacy contact" set by the person can manage the memorialised account.
+You will need proof of how you were related and a death certificate.
+If they named a "legacy contact", that person can look after the memorialised account.

 Official help page →